 The American worker is brimming with self-assurance and there are a host of good reasons.
 Opportunities continue to grow as technological advancements and a global economy open new doors.

-That said, employees still face stumbling blocks through the rest of the year.
+That said, employees still face stumbling blocks.
 A potential slow down in the economy and rising health care costs are two storm clouds that continue to encircle and threaten the workforce.

 As employees continue to benefit from favorable conditions, employee survey research indicates that there are four major trends expected to continue.